Cloud Storage vs Local Storage Cost: Everything You Need to Know

 You can get extra features for more advanced file management with cloud storage that’s not so easily accessible with local storage, such as encryption, backups, and file sharing.

-With Internxt lifetime plans, you get all the features of Internxt on top of lifetime cloud storage at the following prices:
+With Internxt lifetime plans, you get all the features of Internxt on top of lifetime cloud storage without paying for a recurring subscription.

 By investing in Internxt, you not only invest in lifetime access to your files, which are backed up and protected by the best encryption, but you also get access to a privacy suite that protects you from hackers, malware, and ransomware.